How to Pay Off an Auto Loan Early

 Before You Start Verify If You Can Pay Off Your Car Loan Early Without Penalties

-Paying off your loan faster won't save you any money if your car loan imposes penalties for early payoff.
+Paying off your loan faster won't save you any money if your car loan imposes penalties for early car loan payoff.
 Make sure your car loan allows an early payoff.
 Most loans do allow early payoff.
 You especially need to be concerned about penalties when you have very bad credit and are locked into a very high interest rate.

 1. Refinance to a Lower Interest Rate